Here you’ll find answers to frequently asked questions about stem cell donation.

 Don’t see your question here?
 Send us a message.Send an email

 In many cases, a blood stem cell transplant is the only chance of a cure for patients with blood cancer, such as Leukaemia, Lymphoma and Myeloma and blood disorders such as Thalassemia and Aplastic Anaemia.

 Who can be a donor?

-Any healthy adult between the ages of 18 and 50 can become a donor.
-If you are already registered with any registry, it is not necessary to sign up again.
+Any adult between the ages of 18 and 50 and in general good health can become a donor.
+If you are already registered with any blood stem cell registry, it is not necessary to sign up again.
 If you suffer or have suffered from a chronic illness or any other severe illness or regularly take medication, please discuss your case with DKMS-BMST.

 The most important exclusion criteria are:

 - Cardiovascular diseases (e.g. heart attack, coronary heart disease)